Talk about their baby

-Let them know you are thinking about them – a simple text, card or email goes a long way.
+A simple text, card or email goes a long way.
 If you know them well, you might want to call them and ask how they are.
 It’s okay to ask ‘How are you?’

-Offer practical help – when a baby dies it can be very hard for parents and families to do everyday tasks such as walking the dog, going shopping or cleaning the house.
-Offer to help in a practical way.
+When a baby dies it can be very hard for parents and families to do everyday tasks such as walking the dog, going shopping or cleaning the house.

-Give them the Sands Freephone helpline: 0808 164 3332 – our helpline team offer a safe, confidential space for anyone affected by the death of a baby.
-We offer support by telephone or email and may be able to refer them on to a local Sands Group.
+Our Helpline team offers a safe, confidential space for anyone affected by the death of a baby.
+We offer support by telephone or email and may be able to refer on to a local Sands Group.

 Baby death is still a taboo subject, we want to change that.
 We support bereaved parents and families from across the UK and from many different walks of life.
 One thing many of them have in common is that they feel isolated from their close friends and family after their baby has died.
 If you know someone you think has been affected by the death of a baby, please let them know you are thinking about them and offer to help.